-It was in 1951 when he was twenty years old, he and his family moved to Chandler where his father, Hal Earnhardt, Senior, started a small gas station downtown.
+It was in 1951 when he was twenty years old, that he and his family moved to Chandler, AZ; where his father, Hal Earnhardt, Sr. started a small gas station downtown.

 The service station provided a small income for his family by selling gas and auto parts.
 Tex wanted to expand his business to sell automobiles, but the factories in Detroit refused to ship the vehicles to him without expensive transportation costs.
 Tex went to work and immediately found a solution.
 He and a friend decided to drive to Detroit, buy a car from the factory, drive both vehicles back to Chandler, and sell the new car.
 As soon as he sold his first car, he drove right back to Detroit and purchased the second.
 He repeated the whole process for months.

 As the dealership grew, Tex became Ford's most respected owner.
 Lee Iacocca, then a corporate manager, developed a strong relationship with Tex.
 When Lee accepted the position of CEO for the ailing Chrysler Corporation in the late 70s, he personally flew to Phoenix and asked Tex (and his sons) to become franchise owners.
 Tex - with his keen intuition and respect for Iacocca - accepted the Chrysler franchise and was soon open for business as a multi-brand car dealer.
 On the heels of those successes, Tex acquired several more automobile franchises and he became widely known for his great deals and as the cowboy car dealer who rode a bull in his commercials.
 Tex' trademark slogan "that ain't no bull" was the ultimate truth in advertising.
 The "bull" he rode in the commercials was really a steer.